Why values are important

-Values are a hot topic and for many companies a code of conduct has been developed and published on websites.
+Values are a hot topic and a “code of conduct” has been developed for many companies and published on websites.
 This code of conduct is usually a collection of desired behaviors.

 It is well known that there are normative management values that regulate everything that should happen and apply.
 In the normal case, the values control the behavior, but exceptions determine the rule.
 Values therefore need serenity in dealing, they demand a polarity.

 On the one hand, rigor is required in the observance of the values, violations have to be punished, otherwise values do not bring anything.
 On the other hand, there are clear outbacks, the exceptions under which values may or must be violated.
 Values can always only control the normal case.